Thoughts on Landing Tech Internships

 If you are not already applying to something over winter break… what are you waiting for?

-Follow these words: Spray and Pray - Send out your resume to any and all opportunities that come your way and pique your interest.
-You’re going to have to do more work than the upperclassmen if you want to land a legitimate position.
+Spray and Pray might yield interesting results - Send out your resume to any and all opportunities that come your way and pique your interest.
+You’re going to have to do more work than the upperclassmen if you want to land a position.
 This is generally not advised by universities since it implies some level of manic ferociousness and lack of direction.
-However, I am encouraging this method because not only will you get your name out there, you will also learn what the process is like applying to internships for future summers.
+However, I am encouraging this method because not only will you get your name out there, but you will also learn what the process is like applying to internships for future summers.
 As a result, applying to jobs will become much easier moving forward.

 - You will get no responses.
-But that is okay.
+But that’s okay.
 You shouldn’t expect something big to come your way.